Voldemort108X/xrzhang/index.md

 ## Research Interest
 <hr style="height:2px;border-width:0;color:gray;background-color:gray">
-My research mainly focuses on developing deep learning-based techniques for biomedical imaging including registration and segmentation.
-I am also keen on exploring control and optimization problems on biomedical applications.
+My current research mainly focuses on developing deep learning-based techniques for biomedical imaging including registration and segmentation.
+I am also keen on exploring optimization and computer vision problems and open to new fields.

 ## News
 <hr style="height:2px;border-width:0;color:gray;background-color:gray">
 * I will apply to Ph.D. programs in Fall 2021.
-Please feel free to contact me if you are interested.
-Thanks.
+Please feel free to drop me an email if you have anything you want to discuss with me.
 * **[04/20]** I am constructing my personal website!

 <style type="text/css">